vitalif/vitastor/docs/config/pool.en.md

 - Default: none

 Immediate commit setting for this pool.
 The value from /vitastor/config/global is used when unspecified.
-Similar to block_size, the pool must be restricted by [osd_tags](#osd_tags) to only include OSDs with compatible immediate_commit.
-Compatible means that a pool with non-immediate commit will work with OSDs with immediate commit enabled, but not vice versa.
+Similarly to block_size, only OSDs with compatible bitmap_granularity are used for each pool.
+"Compatible" means that a pool with non-immediate commit will use OSDs with immediate commit enabled, but not vice versa.
+I.e., pools with "none" use all OSDs, pools with "small" only use OSDs with "all" or "small", and pools with "all" only use OSDs with "all".

 Read more about this parameter in [Cluster-Wide Disk Layout Parameters](layout-cluster.en.md#immediate_commit).